lammps/lammps/doc/src/package.rst

 "Forward" communication happens every timestep.
 "Reverse" communication happens every timestep if the *newton* option is on.
 The data is for atom coordinates and any other atom properties that needs to be updated for ghost atoms owned by each processor.
+"Pair/comm" controls additional communication in pair styles, such as pair_style EAM.
+"Fix/comm" controls additional communication in fixes, such as fix SHAKE.

-The *comm* keyword is simply a short-cut to set the same value for both the *comm/exchange* and *comm/forward* and *comm/reverse* keywords.
+The *comm* keyword is simply a short-cut to set the same value for all the comm keywords.

 The value options for all 3 keywords are *no* or *host* or *device*\ .
 A value of *no* means to use the standard non-KOKKOS method of